 Located in a temperate rain forest on western Vancouver Island (remote enough to require a seaplane or ferry to reach it), Clayoquot Wilderness Resort has been fluffing mattresses and dusting tea tables in its 25 raised-platform prospector tents since opening in 2001.
 In 2015, the resort redefined wild luxury with the launch of Cloud Camp; you’ll need to be helicoptered to the swank tents 4,500 feet above sea level on Ursus Mountain.

 The fast-expanding Under Canvas,which inserts cushy tents in national parks, has opened an outfit on 56 acres of a ponderosa forest 40 minutes from the Grand Canyon’s South Rim.
 Choose from an African safari–inspired tent or a rawhide rug–adorned suite with a private hot shower.

 4 of 11Kodiak Greenwood

 Treebones Resort, Big Sur, CA

 Commanding unobstructed panoramas of the Pacific Ocean from its Big Sur hilltop perch of 10 acres, Treebones Resort’s latest is the Autonomous Tent, which resembles a miniature Sydney Opera House and packs a king-size bed, a gas fireplace, and a claw-foot shower into its distinctive structure.
 You can also choose to sleep in a yurt or even a human-size bird’s nest woven out of wood.
-From $263.

 5 of 11Courtesy of Conestoga Ranch